KlipperScreen/KlipperScreen/docs/Hardware/GPIO_35.md

 ![preview](../img/hardware/rpi35a.jpg)

-!!! abstract
+!!! abstract "Disclaimer"
-    this is based on my own experience and it's provided for general information and does not constitute as advice of any kind.
+    This is based on my own experience, and it's provided for general information and does not constitute as advice of any kind.